Privacy Policy

 Prepay Technologies Limited

-Prepay Technologies Limited trading as Prepay Solutions (PPS) provides the prepaid Mastercard under the Tide Platform Terms of Use and the Tide Card Terms and Conditions.
+Prepay Technologies Limited (PPT) provides the prepaid Mastercard under the Tide Platform Terms of Use and the Tide Card Terms and Conditions.

-Who is PPS and why do they handle my data?
+Who is PPT and why do they handle my data?

-PPS is a Data Controller in relation to your card and all necessary activities relating to the operation of the card: allowing you to receive, activate and use your Card.
-The processing of your personal data is necessary for the performance of your contract for the issue and operation of cards and is necessary for compliance with legal and regulatory obligations applicable to PPS.
-PPS does not use your personal data for marketing purposes and will not share your personal data with third parties for marketing purposes.
+PPT is a Data Controller in relation to your card and all necessary activities relating to the operation of the card: allowing you to receive, activate and use your Card.
+The processing of your personal data is necessary for the performance of your contract for the issue and operation of cards and is necessary for compliance with legal and regulatory obligations applicable to PPT.
+EPPT does not use your personal data for marketing purposes and will not share your personal data with third parties for marketing purposes.

 • Personal details: full name and date of birth.